smolang/SemanticObjects/README.md

- # MicroObjects
+ # Semantic Micro Object Language
- This repository contains an interactive interpreter for a minimal object-oriented language.
+ This repository contains an interactive interpreter for **SMOL**, a minimal object-oriented language with integrated semantic state access.
- The interpreter can be used to examine the state with SPARQL and SHACL queries.
+ The interpreter can be used to examine the state with SPARQL, SHACL and OWL queries.

  The project is in a very early stage, and the language performs almost no checks on its input.
+ Tested only on Linux.

  ## Examples
- Run with a path to an apache jena installation as the first parameter for the interactive mode.
- No trailing "/", tested only on Linux.
 Enter `help` for an overview over the available commands.

  * examples/double.mo contains a simple doubly linked list example.
- * examples/double.rq contains a SPARQL query to select all `List` elements
+ * examples/double.rq contains a SPARQL query to select all `List` elements.
- * examples/double.ttl contains a SHACL query that ensures that all objects implement a class
+ * examples/double.ttl contains a SHACL query that ensures that all objects implement a class.
- * examples/double.imo contains a simple test session
+ * examples/double.imo contains a simple test session.

 To run the geo session, run
  ```